Nurse Qualifying Exam (NQE)

 A global exam for a global profession

-The Nurse Qualifying Exam is delivered at Kryterion testing centers during four annual one-week testing windows.
-The remaining testing window for 2025 is:
+The NQE is delivered at Kryterion testing centers during four annual one-week testing windows.
+Test dates for 2026 will be announced soon.

 *The price of the NQE is included in the fee the applicant pays for the credential or service that requires passing the exam.
 Additional fees for the NQE will not be assessed when they go through the process.